Lenn-e/tic-tac-toe/README.md

 # tic-tac-toe
-Browser implementation of the classic tic-tac-toe game.
+Web browser implementation of the classic tic-tac-toe game.